 Maxwell’s Supermarket and Furniture Store has reopened in Marsh Harbour!
 Hours are Monday thru Saturday 9 a.m. to 3 p.m. and Sunday 9 a.m. to 1 p.m. (including furniture store).
-Frederick’s Agency and Commonwealth Bank have offices inside and The Chemist Pharmacy will also be opening there soon.
+Frederick’s Agency, Commonwealth Bank, and The Chemist Pharmacy are also in the store.

 Elbow Cay businesses have started to reopen, including:

 Jack's Liquor Sales & Pizza

 HT Inn & Marina with limited slips and water

 Abaco Marine Mechanics